paulh002/sdrberry/README.md

 To install you need to configure rasberry pi OS in text only mode (64 bit Bullseye), create a sd card or even better a usb stick sd cards tend to fail after a while, with 64 bit bullseye CLI mode.
 Configure wifi and use raspi-config to switch on I2C and boot to CLI only with logon.
-Compiled using VisualGDB or cmake, gcc and gfortran (for wsjtx_lib which includes the wsjtx fortran code of Joe Taylor) copy the cfg file (in install directory) to the home dir
+Compiled using VisualGDB or cmake, gcc and gfortran (for wsjtx_lib which includes the wsjtx fortran code of Joe Taylor)

 Remote control is possible with the use of framebuffer-vnc https://github.com/ponty/framebuffer-vncserver a config file is in the install directory.
 Check the event number for the touch and keyboard device and adjust the device number like event1 accordingly